btnguyenPersonal/classnotesS2021/coms472/problemSet1.md

 ![](./astarstep3.png)
 ![](./astarstep4.png)
 ![](./astarstep5.png)
+  - You have reached the solution of Bucharest
 ## 3.31
 ###### The heuristic path algorithm Pohl:1977 is a best-first search in which the evaluation function is f(n)=(2−w)g(n)+wh(n).
 For what values of w is this complete?
 For what values is it optimal, assuming that h is admissible?
 What kind of search does this perform for w=0, w=1, and w=2?
-  - w is complete for values of 0 and 1
+  - w is complete for any value less than or equal to 2
   - if h is admissible, then the value of 2 is optimal
-    - when w is 0, it performs Breadth first search
+    - when w is 0, it performs Universal cost, which is optimal and complete
-    - when w is 1, it performs a * search
+    - when w is 1, it performs A $\ast$ search, which is optimal and complete
-    - when w is 2, it performs search based on just the heuristic function
+    - when w is 2, it performs Greedy Best-First Search, which is __not__ optimal and __not__ complete